 A small village in North Lincolnshire, located on the edge of the Lincolnshire Wolds and with great transport links to nearby Brigg, Scunthorpe, Grimsby, Hull, Lincoln and Doncaster.

-There are two pubs in the village within a five minute walk - both serve good pub grub and real ales and have regular live entertainment and pub quizzes.
+There is a pub in the village within a five minute walk - it serves good pub grub and real ales and has regular live entertainment and pub quizzes.
 There are plenty of good walking and cycling routes.
 There is a family run kennels in the village which our guests use if they are here to celebrate and need doggy day care or an overnight stay.
 We are close to Elsham Hall and Country Park which hosts regular family events and open air theatre as well as being home to lakeside gardens, wildflower gardens, an animal farm, a Courtyard café and children's adventure area.
 It is home to Elsham Wedding Barn which is an excellent wedding venue and we can make arrangements to assist you and your guests with travel, catering and pampering arrangements if you are here to celebrate a wedding.

 Brigg (1.5 miles)